The Rain Card is a Visa / Mastercard debit card with no annual fee, available in 100+ countries.

 Yes, the Rain Card is a non-custodial (self-custody) card.
 This means you retain control of your private keys and your crypto is not held by a third party.
 Funds are only converted at the point of sale, reducing counterparty risk compared to custodial alternatives.

 Want to see your annual earnings?
-Use the ROI Calculator to estimate net cashback at your spending level.
+Use the ROI Calculator to estimate net cashback at your spending level, or compare cards side by side.